Sample Poultry Farming Business Plan Template

 Chicken’s Vaccine is the substance given to stimulate chickens’ body’s production of antibodies and provide immunity against diseases.

-As human beings, we have various kinds of immunization programs where different vaccines are administered to our children at different ages to prevent their health from certain diseases (polio, etc.)
+As humans, we have various kinds of immunization programs where different vaccines are administered to our children at different ages to prevent their health from certain diseases (polio, etc.)

 The same applies to the chickens.
-From the very first day, there are certain vaccines to be administered to the chicken.
+From the very first day, certain vaccines must be administered to the chicken.

-This vaccine must be given to the chicks the very day they are hatched.
-This vaccine should have been administered by the hatchery where you got your chicks from, even before you buy them.
+This Vaccine must be given to the chicks the day they are hatched.
+This Vaccine should have been administered by the hatchery where you got your chicks, even before buying them.

-Once the chicks leave the hatchery, this vaccine is no longer as effective as it should be, so it has to be administered in the incubator.
+Once the chicks leave the incubator, this Vaccine is no longer as effective as it should be, so it has to be administered in the incubator.

-This vaccine should be given within 10 and 35 days of the chicken and be repeated every 3 months to maintain a sufficient level of immunity for your birds against Newcastle Disease
+This Vaccine should be given within 10 and 35 days of the chicken and repeated every three months to maintain a sufficient level of immunity for your birds against Newcastle Disease.

 Infectious Bronchitis Vaccine